Concept to Reality

 Deck view of a 16th century scale model galleon

-Even though each ship model is completed with all it's components in place, the level of detail on those components is determined by the class: Commander, Captain or Admiral.
+Even though each ship model is completed with all its components and features in place, the level of detail on those components is determined somewhat by the scale of the model.

 Concept, content & Design: The Art of Age of Sail